NoroffFEU/development-platforms/prometheus_toolkit.md

 ![image](https://user-images.githubusercontent.com/89133440/217799993-db6dc66a-07c9-4ed9-bd3e-bd1500737fb8.png)

-Prometheus is an Open-Source systems monitoring and alerting toolkit that collects and stores it's numeric measurements as a time series data, information is stored with the timestamp at which it was recorded, alongside optional key-value paris called labels.
+Prometheus is an Open-Source systems monitoring and alerting toolkit that collects and stores it's numerical measurements as time series data.
+Information is stored with the timestamp at which it was recorded, alongside optional key-value pairs called labels.

 By the use of a multi-dimensional data model, data can be sliced and diced at will, along dimensions like instance, service, endpoint, and method.
 It is based on a principal of Operational simplicity, so that you can spin up a monitoring server where and when you want, even as a local server at home on your desktop computer.
 This without setting up a distributed storage backend or reconfiguring the world.